Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Further Experiments and Ablation Studies

 \subsection{Visualizing the Transformed Measurements}

-In \Cref{fig:cond_meas}, we show the transformed measurements at three timesteps in the reverse diffusion process when applying our frequency curriculum on the FFHQ dataset.
-As we can see, in the early stages of the reverse process, the measurement retains only a coarse outline of the measurement.
-Our theoretical results indicate that the initial reverse process steps are very important in order to obtain coarse alignment with the given measurement.
+In \Cref{fig:cond_meas_app}, we show the transformed measurements at three timesteps in the reverse diffusion process when applying our frequency curriculum on the FFHQ dataset on all the forward operators we considered.
+Our theoretical results indicate that the initial reverse process steps are very important in order to obtain coarse alignment with the given measurement, so it is reasonable to align the measurements with this coarse-to-fine strategy.